 • the claimant must be contacted and advised that the certified documents need to be provided to Centrelink within a reasonable time period, normally 4 weeks, and

-• in accepting the documents, the customer service adviser should be satisfied that the documents provided are true copies.
+• in accepting the documents, the customer service adviser should be satisfied the documents provided are true copies.

 Identity authentication